 Our team will be in close contact throughout the recovery process, and we will schedule follow-up visits to monitor your progress and provide ongoing care.

 Patients will need a lot of rest, but it is crucial that they do not sleep on their recently operated ear.
 For restless sleepers, our doctors can provide additional information to promote proper healing.

 For the next two days, patients will need to wear a special headband over their ears, but they should expect to see a significant reduction in swelling.
 During this critical time, bleeding and pain should subside as well.
 However, it is important to contact Dr. Reinisch or Dr. Tahiri if these symptoms do not diminish.
 Our team will be in close contact throughout the recovery process, and we will schedule follow-up visits to monitor your progress and provide ongoing care.

 With the approval from your doctor, patients can return to work and other routines about one week after surgery.
 Supervision will still be important for younger patients during this time, and parents should discourage rough and strenuous activities that could displace the ear.
 Once the initial recovery is complete, patients can recommence all activities.
 However, they may not see permanent results until three months later, when swelling should subside entirely.

 Dr. Reinisch and Dr. Tahiri are board-certified plastic surgeons with a great deal of experience helping patients address congenital ear deformities.
-If you are interested in learning more about surgery or recovery, contact our office online or call us at (310) 385-6090 to schedule a consultation.
+If you are interested in learning more about surgery, including the advanced MEDPOR® technique, or recovery, contact our office online or call us at (310) 385-6090 to schedule a consultation.